 3 Days in South Goa – Day 1

 For your first day in South Goa, let’s concentrate on beach hopping.
 After all, travel in India can be exhausting, so you are well-deserving of some downtime.
 Here are some of our favourite beaches in the South of Goa.

 Editors Tip: Start your day the right way with breakfast at Karma Cafe in Palolem.
 Delicious vegetarian/vegan-friendly menu, including delectable bakery goods.

-Located around 20-minutes drive North of Palolem, Agonda is one of the most picturesque beaches in Goa.
+Located around 20-minutes drive North of Palolem, Agonda and Cola Beach are some of the most picturesque beaches in Goa.
 Boasting calm, clear waters and striking golden sand, it was one of our favourite beaches to sunbathe and take a swim.
 With a selection of beach bars, viewpoints, and lagoons along the bay, you could spend the entire day there and not get bored.

 Editors Tip: Enjoy a delicious lunch/dinner & refreshments at the swish White Resort positioned on the beach.